arashnm80/arashnm80.github.io/quotes.md

 > Surround myself with people 20% better than me.

 > don't care about people more than amount they care about themselves.

+> I much prefer the sharpest criticism of a single intelligent man to the thoughtless approval of the masses.

 > fuck others